Richard-ZH-Yang/To-Do-List/README.md

 ## User Stories
 **Please Grade the following four user stories:**
 - As a user, I want to be able to add a task to my to-do list
-- As a user, I want to be able to view the list of tasks on my to-do list
+- As a user, I want to be able to view the list of tasks from a specific task list
-- As a user, I want to be able to change the properties of my to-do list tasks
+- As a user, I want to be able to delete a task from my to-do list
 - As a user, I want to be able to sort the list in different orders